VIC.GOV.AU | Policy and Advisory Library

 Succession planning

-Succession planning for the network chair and network executive should consider:
+Succession planning for the school network chair and school network executive should consider:

-• mentoring opportunities for identified future network leaders
+• mentoring opportunities for identified future school network leaders

-• the availability of the outgoing network chair to coach the incoming chair or act as an advisor
+• the availability of the outgoing school network chair to coach the incoming school network chair or act as an advisor

-• encouraging members from diverse school settings and/or backgrounds to take on network executive positions
+• encouraging members from diverse school settings and/or backgrounds to take on school network executive positions

 • the willingness and ability of larger schools to provide support (for example, administrative or financial) to enable principals from smaller schools to take on leadership roles

-• opportunities for future leaders to gain exposure to and understand the scope of the work of the network executive and network chair.
+• opportunities for future leaders to gain exposure to and understand the scope of the work of the school network executive and school network chair.

-Each network must have its own induction process, which may include:
+Each school network must have its own induction process, which may include:

-• a personal welcome from the network chair, by phone or face-to-face, depending on geography
+• a personal welcome from the school network chair, by phone or face-to-face, depending on geography

-• an induction document that provides an overview of the network including:
+• an induction document that provides an overview of the school network including:

 • members and their contact details